Evans Farms Produce is now OPEN 7 days a week for the 2016 season! Featuring Delaware's First Drive-Through Produce Market.

-In 1980, Joseph H. and Beverly Evans took over the farm operation.
+In 1980, Joe and Beverly took over the farm operation.
 At this time the farm was mainly just a grain operation producing corn, soybeans and wheat.
-Joseph and Beverly sold watermelons on a roadside wagon with an honor system.
-This small watermelon venture has slowly grown over the years into seasonal on-farm produce market.
+Joe and Beverly sold watermelons on a roadside wagon with an honor system that brought in lunch money for Kevin and Kim.

 In 2000, Kevin became a partner in the family business with his father and brought the farm back to its roots as a vegetable-based operation.
-Evans Farms diversified into processing products that included spinach, peas, lima beans, sweet corn, string beans and pickling cucumbers.
+Kevin helped diversify Evans Farms with processing products that included spinach, peas, lima beans, sweet corn, string beans and pickling cucumbers.

-In 2005, Kevin became the sole owner and operator of Evans Farms after Joseph died in the line of duty as a volunteer fire fighter.
-He continues forward with his wife, Katey and sister, Kim along with several other full time employees to help in the daily operations of the farm.
+In 2005, Kevin became the sole owner and operator of his family farm at the young age of 27 after his father, Joe died in the line of duty as a Bridgeville Fire Company volunteer fire fighter in 2005.
+Kevin continues forward with his wife, Katey along with several other full time employees to help in the daily operations of the farm.